ArtifexSoftware/MuPDF.NET/docs/api/document.rst

-:meth:`Document.InsertFile`                     PDF only: insert pages from arbitrary document :meth:`Document.JournalCanDo`                   PDF only: which journal actions are possible :meth:`Document.JournalEnable`                  PDF only: enables journalling for the document :meth:`Document.IsEnabledJournal`               check if journalling is enabled :meth:`Document.JournalLoad`                    PDF only: enables journalling for the document :meth:`Document.JournalOpName`                  PDF only: return name of a journalling step :meth:`Document.JournalPosition`                PDF only: return journalling status
+:meth:`Document.InsertFile`                     PDF only: insert pages from arbitrary document :meth:`Document.JournalCanDo`                   PDF only: which journal actions are possible :meth:`Document.JournalEnable`                  PDF only: enables journalling for the document :meth:`Document.IsEnabledJournal`               Check if journalling is enabled :meth:`Document.JournalLoad`                    PDF only: enables journalling for the document :meth:`Document.JournalOpName`                  PDF only: return name of a journalling step :meth:`Document.JournalPosition`                PDF only: return journalling status